How to Select & Care for Your New Fruit Tree

 1. Watering

 Proper watering is important for your tree's initial establishment.
-For the first year, keep the soil around your new fruit tree consistently moist, not overly wet or soaked.
+It is determined by a combination of your tree type, soil conditions, and seasonal weather.
+During the first year, keep the soil around your new fruit tree consistently moist, not overly wet or soaked.
 This is critical during dry spells.
 Here are some basic guidelines to consider:

 a.
 Regular Watering:

 Water your tree consistently, especially during hot and dry periods in summer or fall.
-Deep, infrequent watering is better than frequent shallow watering.
+Deep, infrequent watering is considered a better practice than frequent shallow watering.

 b.
 Avoid Overwatering: